 DISCLAIMER: PLEASE READ CAREFULLY ON BOTTOM OF THE PAGE

-The foot is an intricate structures consisting of 26 bones all working together in synchrony with more than 25 muscles that pass through foot.
+The foot is an intricate structure consisting of 26 bones all working together in synchrony with more than 25 muscles that pass through the foot.
 When one component of that system is injured it can create a chain reaction of pain and further injury.
 A lot can go wrong when you when you spend all day on your feet.
 With the physical demands of life downtown, NYC foot doctors see a wide variety of foot injuries every day.
-If you’re experiencing pain in your feet and aren’t sure of the cause, visit a leading podiatrist in NYC, Dr. Sophia Solomon for diagnosis and treatment.
+If you are experiencing pain in your feet and are not sure of the cause, visit a leading podiatrist in NYC, Dr. Sophia Solomon for diagnosis and treatment.

 There’s no reason to have pain, discomfort or limitations due to problems with your feet.
 You can find a good New York foot doctor to diagnose and treat your foot injuries, no matter how slight or how severe.

 Foot doctors in NYC see a wide range of ailments from bunions and hammer toes to fractures of the heel.
 Some of the common conditions of the foot and ankle are:

 Turf toe is a condition of your big toe that results from repetitive hyperextension — when you stretch or extend your foot beyond the normal range of motion repeatedly.
 According to a best NYC podiatrist, Dr. Sophia Solomon, football players suffer this injury more than others because of the excessive shock and stress on their feet from playing the game.

 Causes of Various Foot Injuries

 Often, the method of a foot injury determines the resulting condition.
 For example, a common cause of plantar fasciitis is the repetition of small injuries to the fascia that stretches the area between your heel and arch.
 Most plantar fascia injuries occur in that area between the mid-foot and heel bone.